Ilusion9/extend-map-sm/README.md

 # ConVars
 ```
-sm_cmd_extend_time 10 // Extend the current map with the specified value.
+sm_cmd_extend_time 10 // The current map will be extended with this much time.
-sm_cmd_extend_limit 1 // How many times players can extend the current map?
-(0 - ignore)
+sm_cmd_extend_limit 1 // If set, how many times players can extend the current map?
 sm_cmd_extend_delay 10 // After how many minutes players can request to extend the map again?
 sm_cmd_extend_current_round 0 // Extend the current round as well? (for deathmatch servers where timelimit = roundtime)
 ```